easy-tensorflow/easy-tensorflow/0_installation/Mac_CPU.md

-# Installing Tensorflow with CPU for Windows
+# Installing Tensorflow with CPU for Mac

 ## Requirements

-* Python 3.5
+There is no requirment, but we suggest to use python 3 for the rest of the tutorial.

 ## 1. Install Anaconda